 Taxes in Michigan: State Tax Guide 2026

-Tax information is for educational purposes only and does not constitute tax advice.
-Consult a licensed tax professional for your specific situation.
+Tax information in this article on taxes in michigan: state tax guide 2026 is for educational purposes only and does not constitute tax, legal, or financial advice.
+Tax laws change, and individual circumstances vary.
+Consult a qualified tax professional or CPA for guidance specific to your situation.

 Michigan keeps its income tax simple with a flat rate of 4.25%, making it one of the more straightforward state tax systems in the country.
 However, a handful of cities — including Detroit, Grand Rapids, and Flint — levy their own local income taxes, an unusual feature that adds complexity for residents and commuters.
 Property taxes tend to run above the national average, and a generous homestead exemption creates a significant gap between how primary residences and other properties are taxed.